 Note the scaling factors for the differential probe on the probe itself and on the scope.
 Set the differential probe to 1/20 for a better resolution.

 Set the current probe to 100 mV/A on the probe itself and 1X on the scope.
-Remember that these scaling factors need to be used when doing calculations.
+Remember that these scaling factors need to be used when utilizing any measurements or data captures for further analysis.

 Set the function generator output (50 Ω BNC output connector) at 10 V peak and 1000 Hz sinusoidal waveform.
 Observe the waveform using the differential voltage probe.